-Caregiving Institution means a hospice program, long term care facility, or hospital duly registered formerly and validly by the DPH or currently and validly by the Commission, providing care to a Registered Qualifying Patient on the premises of the facility or through a hospice program.
+Caregiving Institution means a hospice program, long term care facility, or hospital duly registered currently and validly by the Commission, providing care to a Registered Qualifying Patient on the premises of the facility or through a hospice program.

 Cease and Desist Order means an order to stop or restrict operations including, but not limited to, cultivation, product manufacturing, Transfer, sale, delivery, or testing, of Marijuana, Marijuana Products, or Marijuana-infused Products (MIPs) by a Licensee or Registrant to protect the public health, safety or welfare.